 Richard G. Fessler, MD, PhD received his medical degree from University of Chicago Pritzker School of Medicine in Chicago.
 At University of Chicago, Fessler completed an internship in general surgery and a residency in neurosurgery, as well as post-doctoral research fellowships in neurological surgery and psychiatry.

 Fessler is a board-certified neurosurgeon who specializes in minimally invasive spine surgery.
-Fessler has been a pioneer in minimally invasive spine surgery.
-He has made significant contributions to endoscopic and microendoscopic surgical developments, including microendoscopic discectomy and microendoscopic compression of lumbar stenosis.
-Fessler is dedicated to finding innovative methods to repair spinal cord injuries.
+He is dedicated to finding innovative methods to repair spinal cord injuries, and he has been a pioneer in minimally invasive spine surgery.
+Fessler has made significant contributions to endoscopic and microendoscopic surgical developments, including microendoscopic discectomy and microendoscopic compression of lumbar stenosis.
 He has a special interest in spinal cord transplantation, and was the first physician in the United States to perform human embryonic spinal cord transplantation.

 Candace Frazier, RN, BSN, is a nurse clinician in University Neurosurgery.
 Candace received her Bachelor of Science degree in nursing in January 2004 from Saint Xavier University in Chicago.
 She has been a part of University Neurosurgery for four years and worked previously with the inpatient neurosurgical population at Rush.

 Kiffon Keigher, RN, MSN, ACPN, is a nurse practitioner with many years experience in neurosurgery and neuroscience nursing.
 She has been at Rush University Medical Center since 2003.
-She worked for seven years as a neuroscience ICU nurse before starting her career as an advanced practiced nurse.
-She completed both her BSN and MSN degree at Rush University.
-She has certification as an acute care nurse practitioner.
+She worked for seven years as a neuroscience ICU nurse before starting her career as an advanced practice nurse.
+She completed both her BSN and MSN degree at Rush University, and has certification as an acute care nurse practitioner.
 She also holds certifications as a CNRN (certified neuroscience RN) and CCRN (certified critical care RN).
 She is BLS, ACLS, PALS and NIHSS certified.